by Andy Weddington

 A congenital heart defect not detected during his entry physical was determined as the cause of death.
 Higher Authority had other plans for Recruit Hurst.

 In memory of every recruit who dies during training - especially,

 At age 26 I couldn't have imagined Recruit Hurst would cross my mind at least once a day.
 I've long accepted that's not going to change, and am grateful.

-Come July 2016 I'll again rally with some of the men - some with ties to the death of Recruit Hurst - of those Parris Island days.
-A beer, with toast to a rare breed, will be in order.
+Come July 2018 I'll again rally with some of the men - some with ties to the death of Recruit Hurst - of those Parris Island days.
+A beer, with toast to a rare breed, always in order.
 Good times!

-After this commentary, now with minor edit, was first published two years ago a reader helped locate the Hurst family.
-The copy of "Making Marines" earmarked for them is now in their hands (the effort to find the family Hurst took more than six years).
+After this commentary, now with minor edit, was first published a reader helped locate the Hurst family.
+The copy of "Making Marines" duly earmarked now in their hands (the effort to find the family Hurst took more than six years).

-I received a lengthy letter about "Making Marines" from a Marine general (retired) whom I do not know but commanded the Parris Island Depot after my days.
-A portion of his letter is worth sharing.
+I received a lengthy and thoughtful letter about "Making Marines" from a Marine general (retired) whom I do not know but commanded the Parris Island Depot after my days.
+A portion of his letter is worth sharing ...

 "Your work is as good and as interesting an account of Marine Corps recruit training as I have encountered.
 You get to the essence in understandable terms and in the background the reader still senses the religion - like spirit prompting all that is being described.